demisto/content/Packs/PaloAltoNetworks_Threat_Vault/Integrations/Threat_Vault/Threat_Vault_description.md

-#### Note: Threat Vault API key is the same as the Auto Focus API key.
+#### Note: The Threat Vault API key is the same as the Auto Focus API key.

 ## Get Your API Key
 To get your API key, you need to add an authorization code, and then activate the API.